FihoFi/urn-mrn-fin/producer/readme.md

 Updated: 2025-11-05

 > [!WARNING]
-> **DRAFT** — This content is under active development and may change without notice.
+> **DRAFT** — This content is under active development and shall be considered a draft only.

 ## 1. Purpose and Scope